andreszubi/Password-Generator/README.md

 ['A', 'B', 'c', 'd', '!', '#', '1', '2']
 ['X', 'y', 'Z', 'a', '$', '%', '5', '7']
 Your password is: ABcd!#12
+Thank you for using the PyPassword Generator!
+Do you want to generate another password? (y/n) n
+Thank you for using the PyPassword Generator!
 ```

 ## Requirements